Be an influence in our improvement journey

 The Academy Trust is responsible for setting and monitoring the overall strategic direction of the school and to provide overall governance.
 They are not responsible for the day-to-day management of the school which is delegated to the Headteacher who manages the school through a Leadership Team comprising of three Deputy Headteachers, two Assistant Headteachers and a School Business Manager.

 The Department for Education's Governance Handbook states that the Board of Trustees needs to have a strong focus on the following three core functions:

 Ensuring clarity of vision, ethos and strategic direction;

-Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and
+Holding executive leaders to account for the educational performance of the organisation and its students, and the performance management of staff; and

 Overseeing the financial performance of the organisation and making sure its money is well spent.

 The Board of Trustees meets six times each year, once each half term.

-There are also two committees, the Education and the Resources committees which each meet six times a year to give detailed consideration to strategic issues within their remit.
+There are also two committees, the Education and the Resources, Audit and Risk Committee which each meet six times a year to give detailed consideration to strategic issues within their remit.
 The Headteacher and Deputy Headteachers are fully involved in the work of these committees and work in partnership with the trustees.

-The Resources Committee (chaired by Ms Born) is responsible for ensuring sound management and planning of the academy's finances and resources; maintaining the academy's land and premises; health and safety; and staff welfare.
+The Resources, Audit and Risk Committee (chaired by Mr Mowbray) is responsible for ensuring sound management and planning of the academy's finances and resources; maintaining the academy's land and premises; health and safety; and staff welfare.

 In addition to the above there are committees which meet as and when required to deal with admissions arrangements; student and staff appeals.